-I’ve been struggling for months with a smell coming from my Model Y air conditioner.
-The usual fixes didn’t work on it, but I’m pretty confident Tesla has finally resolved it, so I wanted to get this out there for anyone else who may be having a similar, frustrating experience.
+The usual fixes didn't work on it for more than a few weeks, but I finally resolved it with a simple plastic clip on new cabin air filters and a Tesla service bulletin, so I wanted to get this out there for anyone else who may be having a similar, foul smell experience.

 Now, Teslas certainly aren’t the only vehicles that experience this, but they do seem to be more prone to it.
 It may be related to their unique cabin overheat protection feature (that gasoline vehicles don’t have) that can run the air conditioner when the car is parked.
 Tesla even released a software update to modify this feature to combat the smell.